masonbedard/BLTorrent/README.md

 Bacon Lettuce Torrent

-a project by mason bedard that chris terefinko sometimes tries to contribute to
+a project written by chris terefinko that mason bedard will try and take credit from